FIVE MOST SURPRISING FINDS

 The Behavioral Factors Nobody Wants to Discuss

 Research from the SBA, the Kauffman Foundation, the National Bureau of Economic Research, and Stanford documents behavioral patterns that separate businesses that fail from those that survive.
-These patterns are more common among Black-owned businesses — not from inherent deficiency, but from the same structural factors behind the capital gap: less exposure to business ownership, fewer mentors, and a cultural conversation about entrepreneurship that emphasizes inspiration over instruction (Kauffman Foundation, Indicators of Entrepreneurship, 2023).
+These patterns are more common among Black-owned businesses — not from inherent deficiency, but from the same structural factors behind the capital gap.
+Less exposure to business ownership.
+Fewer mentors.
+A cultural conversation about entrepreneurship that emphasizes inspiration over instruction (Kauffman Foundation, Indicators of Entrepreneurship, 2023).

 The Five-Year Survival Canyon